 A lovely lyric for a cold, final day of a year that hadn't turned out as one hoped.
 Hardy's rhymes have the grace of being strong and lean, achieving both pacing and impact.
 There is an efficiency here that, aided with the purposeful emphasis of end rhymes composed of everyday things, the poem evokes the musing of someone in the grip of a bad mood that threatens to fester into a spiraling cynicism.
 Hardy is, of course, not committing philosophy here nor constructing metaphors to describe unknowable metaphysics as to the actual composition of mood and personality.

 The Darking Thrush /Thomas Hardy

-He is not a Spenglarian, seeing culture as having peaked during a dubiously termed Golden Age, with matters of arts, politics and spirit being in decline ever since.
-This is a conversation, or part of it, something shared in the moment; it is an easy intimacy that lacks pretense, an expression of weariness that at first seems profound and permanent but which, more often than not, passes as we emerge from our thoughts and brooding and get on with our duties.
+He is not a Spenglarian, seeing culture as having peaked during a dubiously termed Golden Age, with matters of arts, politics, and spirit declining ever since.
+This is a conversation or part of it, something shared at the moment; it is an easy intimacy that lacks pretense, an expression of weariness that at first seems profound and permanent but which, more often than not, passes as we emerge from our thoughts and brooding and get on with our duties.

 It's this limited scale, the smallness of Hardy's lyric, that makes the poem effective: a complete lack of pretense.
 He describes his world, creating a scenario where we know that the particular items in his realm are seen in the light of his mood, which is dour.
 Rather nicely, he makes this personal and eschews generalizations to the degree of insisting emphatically that the entire world is a depressing, hopeless place.
 There is a genuine humility here--his bad feelings needn't be the norm by default.